 This warm and toasty autumn pudding recipe is very similar to my Best Apple Crumble Recipe, but with the addition of some fresh blueberries.
 And the nutty crumble topping makes it taste even more delicious.
 It is possibly the best apple & blueberry crumble with cinnamon recipe ever!

-What I like most about this recipe is that everything is fresh and seasonal.
+- What I like most about this recipe is that everything is fresh and seasonal.
 No frozen berries or canned apples!
-And the list of the ingredients is very short.
-It is very easy and quick to put together and you can make it in advance.

 Making this delicious pudding is surprisingly easy.
 And there are only a few simple tips and steps that you need to follow to achieve the best results:

-- Cook the apples – Preheat oven to 180°C (fan oven) and prepare the apples.
-Peel and core the apples using an which makes life much easier!
+- Cook the apples - Preheat oven to 180°C (fan oven) and then prepare the apples.
+Peel and core the apples using an apple corer which makes life much easier!
 Cut them in halves, then thinly slice.

 Place the apples, sugar, and cinnamon into a saucepan and cook it on medium heat until the apples are slightly softened and the juice from the apples is reduced down to syrup consistency.